Definition: What is Going Concern Concept?

-The going concern concept states that all records are made on the assumption that the business will continue for foreseeable future.
-Unless it is known that the business will close down at a determinable time, all transactions are recorded in the routine manner and there is no need for any special valuation or adjustment.
+The going concern concept states that all records are made on the assumption that the business will continue for the foreseeable future.
+Unless it is known that the business will close down at a determinable time, all transactions are recorded in a routine manner and there is no need for any special valuation or adjustment.

-However, if it is known that a business will close down in say next two or three months, it would be more appropriate to state its assets not at cost but at the value at which these can be sold on closure of the business.
+However, if it is known that business will close down in say next two or three months, it would be more appropriate to state its assets not at cost but at the value at which these can be sold on the closure of the business.
 At that stage, it may also be necessary to take account of all legal obligations that may not have been previously brought to books.

-Unless, it is categorically stated otherwise, all accounting records and income statement or balance sheets are prepared on the assumption that the business will continue to function for an indefinite future period.
+Unless it is categorically stated otherwise, all accounting records and income statement or balance sheets are prepared on the assumption that the business will continue to function for an indefinite future period.

 In corporation laws of all countries, a company is presumed to have uninterrupted existence with continuing activity till such time as it is legally liquidated.
 If the results of the operations of business enterprises were to be accounted for on the basis of expected liquidation, it would be impossible for suppliers to supply goods and services, employees to offer their services and for other business enterprises to engage in any economic transactions with the business entity.
 It is for this reason that for purposes of accounting, business enterprises are presumed to carry on their operations indefinitely till such time as they are in fact liquidated.